dragonfly-science/seabirds.net/README.markdown

 * Users (no access to the administration screens, can post, comment, upload photographs, and edit their own information)
-* Staff (in addition, staff can access the administration screens, and edit the static content of the site, or alter the layout)
+* Staff (staff can access the administration screens, and edit the static content of the site, or alter the layout)
-* Superusers (People with a  technical understanding of how the site works, who can do anything they want)
+* Superusers (people with a  technical understanding of how the site works, with full control)

 ## Researcher profiles